 WHERE: Wales, UK

-Over 200 years old and still standing strong, the Pontcysyllte Aqueduct is the world’s highest canal aqueduct.
-Carrying the Llangollen Canal across the River Dee in north east Wales, it’s also possible to walk across the aqueduct.
-While it’s by no stretch the tallest of the constructions in this list (126 feet high), it’s completely exposed to the elements and offers a startling sheer drop to River Dee below.
-Built over the course of 10 years and finally completed in 1805, it was designated a UNESCO World Heritage Site in 2009.
+Over 200 years old, 1,000 feet long, and still standing strong, the Pontcysyllte Aqueduct is the world’s highest canal aqueduct and, perhaps unintentionally, one of the world’s scariest bridges.
+Carrying the Llangollen Canal across the River Dee in northeast Wales, it’s also possible to walk across the aqueduct.
+While it’s by no stretch the tallest of the constructions in this list (it’s 126-feet high), it’s completely exposed to the elements and offers a startlingly sheer drop to the River Dee below.
+Built over 10 years and finally completed in 1805, it was designated a UNESCO World Heritage Site in 2009.

 Langkawi Sky Bridge